|View printer-friendly version|

 Under this non-exclusive collaboration agreement, Portola will receive an upfront payment and is eligible to receive additional development and regulatory milestone payments.

 "We are pleased to continue our collaboration with

 Currently, millions of patients are treated with Factor Xa inhibitors for short-term use or chronic conditions, and the anticoagulant market is expected to continue to grow with the adoption of novel oral anticoagulants.
 Clinical trial results suggest that, depending on their underlying medical condition, annually between 1 and 4 percent of these patients will experience uncontrolled bleeding, and an additional 1 percent will require emergency surgery.i Currently, there is no antidote or reversal agent approved for use against Factor Xa inhibitors.
-Leading clinicians have identified, and the FDA has recognized, the lack of an effective reversal agent for Factor Xa inhibitors as a significant unmet medical need.
+Leading clinicians have identified, and the

 About Andexanet Alfa*

 Portola has entered into clinical collaboration agreements with all of the manufacturers of direct Factor Xa inhibitors, while retaining all rights to the program.

 Portola has completed and reported data from a Phase 2 proof-of-concept study of andexanet alfa and Eliquis.
 Results showed that andexanet alfa produces immediate, dose-dependent and well-tolerated reversal of anti-Factor Xa activity.
 The reversal can be either temporary through the administration of an intravenous bolus or sustained by the addition of an extended infusion.
 This is critical in covering the multiple clinical scenarios in which a reversal agent would be needed, which could include patients suffering major uncontrolled bleeding from trauma or those needing emergency surgery.